 - Used in The Lost Scrolls After Harry, Garth and Gid fail in their attempt to save Meagen and Jesse.
 As the evil cult people start to ready the poison, Harry starts frantically looking around for anything he can use to free them.
 It takes him a bit to remember that he has a knife blade he sewed into his tunic at the beginning of the book...

 - Gets used in Tad Williams' Memory, Sorrow, and Thorn when Simon and Miriamele are tied up by cultists serving the Storm King, with the variation that the Sharp Thing is the Magic Mirror that Jiriki gave to Simon.
 They are forced to smash it and then maneuver the incredibly sharp pieces with their bodies, something that (realistically) leaves their skin cut to ribbons.
 It's worthwhile, though, considering what they are about to be sacrificed to.

-- Lampshaded in The Goblin Tower by L. Sprague de Camp.
+- Lampshaded in The Goblin Tower, part of The Reluctant King.
 Fugitive king Jorian, the wizard Karadur, and the woman Vanora have been tied up in Jorian's bedroom by a couple of other wizards.
 Jorian's sword is hanging by its baldrick on his hatrack, and though Jorian has his ankles and wrists bound, he manages to worm himself to his feet, knock the hatrack over, and (with the help of Vanora's feet) cut through his bonds.
 Prompting this exchange after he releases the others:

 Jorian: These knaves were tyros after all, or they'd never have left aught sharp where we could come upon it.